Symposium

-In modern usage, it has come to mean an academic conference or meeting such as a scientific conference.
-The equivalent of a Greek symposium in Roman society is the Latin convivium.
+In modern usage, it has come to mean an academic conference or meeting, such as a scientific conference.
+The Latin equivalent of a Greek symposium in Roman society is convivium.

 Setting and social occasion

 The Greek symposium was a key Hellenic social institution.
-It was a forum for men of respected families to debate, plot, boast, or simply to revel with others.
-They were frequently held to celebrate the introduction of young men into aristocratic society.
+It was a forum for the progeny of respected families to debate, plot, boast, or simply to revel with others.
+They were frequently held to celebrate the introduction of youth into aristocratic society.
 Symposia were also held by aristocrats to celebrate other special occasions, such as victories in athletic and poetic contests.
-It is worth noting, however, that many archaic poetic sources were written by members of the social elite communities, and so may not be completely representative of the whole local society.
+Many archaic poetic sources were written by members of the social elite communities, and so may not be completely representative of the whole local society.

-Symposia were usually held in the andrōn (ἀνδρών), the men's quarters of the household.
+Symposia were usually held in the andrōn (ἀνδρών), the citizen quarters of the household.
 The participants, or "symposiasts", would recline on pillowed couches arrayed against the three walls of the room away from the door.
-Due to space limitations, the couches would number between seven and nine, limiting the total number of participants to somewhere between fourteen and twenty seven.
-(Oswyn Murray gives a figure of between seven and fifteen couches and reckons fourteen to thirty participants a "standard size for a drinking group".)
+Due to space limitations, the couches would number between seven and nine, limiting the total number of participants to somewhere between fourteen and twenty seven (Oswyn Murray gives a figure of between seven and fifteen couches and reckons fourteen to thirty participants a "standard size for a drinking group").
 If any young men took part, they did not recline but sat up.
 However, in Macedonian symposia, the focus was not only on drinking but hunting, and young men were allowed to recline only after they had killed their first wild boar.

 Food and wine were served.
 Entertainment was provided, and depending on the occasion could include games, songs, flute-girls or boys, slaves performing various acts, and hired entertainment.

 Symposia often were held for specific occasions.
 The most famous symposium of all, described in Plato's dialogue of that name (and rather differently in Xenophon's) was hosted by the poet Agathon on the occasion of his first victory at the theater contest of the 416 BC Dionysia.
 According to Plato's account, the celebration was upstaged by the unexpected entrance of the toast of the town, the young Alcibiades, dropping in drunken and nearly naked, having just left another symposium.

-The men at the symposium would discuss a multitude of topics—often philosophical, such as love and the differences between genders.
+The men at the symposium would discuss a multitude of topics—often philosophical or political.